 As of June 30, 2010, we have obtained land use rights certificates, or have entered into land grant contracts or legally binding master agreements with district governments for approximately 12.9 million sq.m. of landbank, of which approximately 9.5 million sq.m. is attributable to us.
 These land parcels fall under our eight major multi-phase projects with an aggregate estimated leasable and saleable GFA of approximately 11.3 million sq.m. and approximately 1.6 million sq.m. of car parks and other public facilities.
 We have a controlling interest in all of the projects, except for the Dalian Tiandi project.
 In order to develop the Dalian Tiandi project, we entered into a joint venture agreement with Shui On Construction and Materials Limited ("SOCAM") and the Yida Group Company Limited ("Yida") and its subsidiaries (together with Yida, the "Yida Group").
 This project in Dalian city is expected to have approximately 3.3 million sq.m. of aggregate GFA, of which 48% will be attributable to us.
-Among such 3.3 million sq.m. of aggregate GFA of 3.0 million sq.m.
+Among such 3.3 million sq.m. of aggregate GFA, we have signed legally binding contracts for the acquisition of two plots of land with an aggregate GFA of 3.0 million sq.m.
 For the remaining plots of land, we plan to participate in the bidding or public auction, once they are ready for sale.
 We expect that the aggregate GFA on such remaining plots of land for the Dalian Tiandi project will be approximately 0.3 million sq.m.